theRealAph/ScopeLocals/README.md

 * **Optimization opportunities** These properties allow us to generate good code.
 In many cases a scope-local `get()` is as fast as a local variable.
+* **Inheritance** We also support inheritance [what?] for scope locals, so that parallel constructs can set a value in the parent before sub-tasks start.

 ### Some examples